LuisGMM/dotfiles/README.md

-# nvim-config
+# Dotfiles

-Config file and steps to install nvim in a debian based system.
+Config file and steps to install stuff in a debian/ubuntu based system.

 ## Use Makefile to cook the meat